RankingHero: HeroScore

 In 2015 RankingHero launched a unique three-dimensional ranking that assesses the results, popularity, and contribution of poker players.
 Using aggregated public data, it employs sophisticated algorithms to calculate the overall influence & prestige that a particular player has within the community.
 As the first composite ranking in poker which is based on objective data and community input, HeroScore allows members to endorse and upvote the achievements of their peers.

 Content provider

 In addition to the daily updated results database, RankingHero.com provides a wide range of content - live poker news, rankings and schedules, player biographies, strategy articles by renowned pros, and an exclusive interview series featuring big names in the world of poker such as Antonio Esfandiari, Greg Raymer, Mike Sexton, Maria Ho, and others.

 Gamification

-In the past two years, RankingHero.com has made a name for itself in the industry as provider of custom-made, original promotions with strong retention potential under the mottos ‘poker is more than money’ and ‘everyone’s a hero’.
-Says Nicolas Levi, RankingHero CCO: “RankingHero is leading the fight to transform poker marketing.
+Nicolas Levi, RankingHero CCO, states: “RankingHero is leading the fight to transform poker marketing.
 Gamification, communities and big data are the 3 keys to the future of our industry.”

 ‘Missions’ (community contests) are a distinctive feature of this approach to ‘bringing back the fun in poker’ and have become a fixture on the site.
 Members interact and compete with each other not only in poker freerolls and tournaments but in a variety of competitions, ranging from hand analysis to guessing games.